Steve McGarrett: Hawaii Five-0 (1968–1980)

-Little of his personal life is revealed: in the pilot episode "Cocoon" McGarrett is shown dating; in ["Man in a Steel Frame" 9.14] McGarrett's current girlfriend has been murdered and McGarrett is nearly framed for the murder.
+Little of his personal life is revealed: in the pilot episode "Cocoon", McGarrett is shown dating; in "Man in a Steel Frame" (season 9, episode 14) McGarrett's current girlfriend has been murdered and McGarrett is nearly framed for the murder.

 Throughout the series he drives a black Mercury; a 1967 2-door Mercury Marquis hardtop with a red interior in the pilot episode, followed by a 1968 4-door Mercury Park Lane Brougham hardtop, then ultimately a 1974 4-door Mercury Marquis Brougham hardtop in subsequent episodes.
-He has only two predictable routines: a morning jog on Hawaii Beach (1.7 "Yesterday Died and Tomorrow Won't Be Reborn.") and a Tuesday haircut.
-Often an episode would include the iconic line, "Book 'em!" as McGarrett would solve a crime and oversee the arrest of a perpetrator.In the original run of the series, (but not in syndication) at the end of each episode would be a promo: "This is Jack Lord inviting you to be with us next week for (name of episode) Be here.
-Aloha!"
+He has only three predictable routines: a morning jog on a Hawaii beach (1.7 "Yesterday Died and Tomorrow Won't Be Reborn"), an afternoon jog in a Hawaii park Monday and Friday (but not on Wednesday) and a Tuesday haircut.

 Hawaii Five-0 (2010–2020)

 Australian actor Alex O'Loughlin portrays McGarrett in the reboot of the series from 2010 to 2020.
 This incarnation bears some similarities to Lord's character from the original, such as their Navy Intelligence background and a long-standing nemesis in Wo Fat.

 In the pilot episode, Lieutenant Commander Steven J. "Steve" McGarrett was in South Korea on a classified mission escorting wanted arms dealer Anton Hesse when he received a call via satellite phone from his father John and finds out that Anton's brother Victor was coincidentally holding John hostage on an unrelated matter.
 McGarrett's convoy was attacked by a helicopter of armed men trying to rescue Anton, resulting in Anton being killed.
 When Victor finds out, he shoots John point blank with the younger McGarrett still on the line.
 McGarrett returns to Hawaii to bury his father and is asked by Governor Jameson to set up a task force with "full immunity and means" to investigate and capture criminals such as the Hesse brothers.
 Despite his initial hesitation, he eventually agrees and transfers to the United States Navy Reserve.
 He then recruits Newark PD transfer, Detective Sergeant Danny "Danno" Williams, his father's former trainee Lieutenant Chin Ho Kelly and recent HPD Academy graduate Officer Kono Kalakaua.
 These four make up the original members of the "Governor's Task Force", later renamed "Five-0".
 When McGarrett assembles his task force, he partners with Williams.